The 6-Step Technique To Reliably Fix Any Bug

 Step 2 – Make sure you truly understand the problem

 If you assume what the problem is, this may bite you in the bum later when a linked issue arises.

-From here, start to piece the issue together.
+From here, you can start to piece the issue together.

 And not just for your sake.

-This also strengthens your team’s confidence in your ability.
-It also gives you the peace of mind that you’ve tweaked the right piece of code that causes the issue.
+It also strengthens your team’s confidence in your ability.
+And it gives you peace of mind that you’ve tweaked the right piece of code that causes the issue.

-While you have a solid way of replicating the bug from a UI perspective, this may not necessarily mean you understand the bug.
+This debugging technique means you have a solid way of replicating the bug from a UI perspective.
+However, it doesn’t necessarily mean you understand it.

 Avoid running on assumption, even if it happens to be correct.

 You know what the problem is and you can now reliably prove a fix to others.

 I can’t really help you with this, sorry.
 I know, you read the title and you assumed I could.
 I couldn’t be more sorry and I’m British, so you know I mean it.
 I’ll just be here waiting patiently with my tea!